-Now you just remove the bulbs with your hands, or cut them free with a knife.
+5. Now you just remove the bulbs with your hands or cut them free with a knife.

-One you’ve got all the bulbs, remove the seeds using either a small knife or your fingers, by slicing it vertically.
-The seeds are edible if you cook them, or once in a while you get a sprouted one, which you can use to plant your own jackfruit tree 🙂
+6. Once you’ve got all the bulbs, remove the jackfruit seeds using either a small knife or your fingers, by slicing them vertically.
+The seeds are edible if you cook them, or once in a while, you get a sprouted one, which you can use to plant your own jackfruit tree.

 There will be lots of fibres around the fruit, most of the time they are not edible, but when the jackfruit is very ripe, some fibres will expand enormously and become just as tasty as the fruit.

-It’s tastiest if you don’t wash the individual bulbs, or if you really want to wash them, do so just before eating, otherwise they go soft and mushy.
+Jackfruit is tastiest if you don’t wash the individual bulbs.
+However, if you really want to wash them, do so just before eating, otherwise, they go soft and mushy.